-When the infection took control of Chernarus and the surrounding areas, I was on vacation on the newly acquired Russian land of crimea.
+When the infection took control of Chernarus and the surrounding areas, I was on vacation with my sister on the newly acquired Russian land of Crimea.
 Enjoying everything the beautiful peninsula has to offer.

-Residing in the eastern most city of Crimea, Kerch, when all borders were closed, I got stuck in foreign lands.
+Residing in the eastern most city of Crimea, Kerch.
+We got stuck there when the borders were closed.

-Being alone and not able to properly communicate with most of the locals, the first few weeks of living within this chaos were extremely difficult for the two of us.
+Being on our own and not able to properly communicate with most of the locals, the first few weeks of living within this chaos were extremely difficult for the two of us.
 We settled down in a small apartment on the western end of town, but knew it wouldn't be a permanent solution.
 The whole building was abandoned actually, I guess everyone flee'd, we just used that to search through it all, pick the nicest furniture etc. from all the apartments and moved it into "ours".

 During the day we mostly stayed close to our new home and only went further into town at night to get food, water etc.

 For a while I was naive enough and actually hoped to make my way back home somehow, into an at least familiar environment but I rather quickly accepted the fact that it's not going to happen, ever.

-So I instead of just sitting around, we focused on finding some people that I could stick with and provide help with whatever I can and hopefully receive something in return as well.
+So I instead of just sitting around, we focused on finding some people that we could stick with and provide help with whatever we could and hopefully receive something in return.

 The way we met was a bit odd though.
-During one of those nightly adventures to get something to eat for the coming days, I was surprised and almost overwhelmed by a couple of infected near the center of town.
-In the fear of dying, panic took control of my body and I just started to run into unknown territory that I didn't get to, or didn't dare to explore yet.
+During one of those nightly adventures of mine, to get something to eat for the coming days, I was surprised and almost overwhelmed by a couple of infected near the center of town.
+In the fear of dying, panic took control of my body and I just started to run into unknown territory that I didn't explore yet.

-Being the nice guy Marek is (or was) he couldn't just leave his new best friend helpless on the floor and changed his plan, and told the others to take the infected, they were trying to move away from, head on.
+Being the nice guy Maxim is (or was) he couldn't just leave his new best friend helpless on the floor, changed his plan, and told the others to take the infected, they were trying to move away from, head on.

 They grabbed me and carried me back to their little hideout nearby and helped me to get back on my feet.
-Providing food, water, shelter and most importantly conversation I instantly felt a sense of loyalty to them.
+Providing food, water, shelter and most importantly conversation.

-What I didn’t know though was that this small group of friends was part of a larger movement founded by former soldiers, just like Marek, that were trying to lock down the city and nearby bridge, and much like the people in Donetsk and Lugansk, tried to create their own small republic.
+What I didn’t know though was that this small group of friends was part of a larger movement founded by former soldiers, just like Maxim.
+They were trying to lock down the city and nearby bridge, and much like the people in Donetsk and Lugansk, tried to create their own small republic.